-We list the providers that participate with our plan in our Provider Directory Humana.com/SearchResource.
+We list the providers that participate with our plan in our Provider Directory.
 While you are a member of our plan you may use either network providers or out-of-network providers.
-However, your out-of-pocket costs may be higher if you use out-of-network providers.
+However, your out-of-pocket costs may be higher if you use out-of-network providers except for emergency care, or out of area dialysis services.
 See Chapter 4 (Medical Benefits Chart, What is covered and what you pay) for more information on what your costs will be.